Original Location: West 2nd Street, Ogden, Utah

 “THE OLD BINGHAM HOME”

 The home he built at Bingham’s Fort remained in place until it was moved to a different spot on the same property in 1925.
 Different members of the Bingham Family lived in the cabin until around the turn of the 20th century.
 In the following decades, the home was occupied by members of the Stone Family.
 Ogden mayor Raymond Wright wanted the cabin to be preserved.
 Clyde and Macel Stone Montgomery were living in the cabin at the time, but by 1953, they had built a new home right next to the cabin.
-In 1955, the historic, 104-year-old cabin was moved intact by truck to the Sons Of Utah Pioneers’ Pioneer Village collection in Salt Lake City where it could be properly cared for.
+In the mid-1950s, the historic, century-old cabin was moved intact by truck to the Pioneer Village collection in Salt Lake City where it could be properly cared for.

 In 1951, the Daughters Of Utah Pioneers placed a monument to Bingham’s Fort at Five Points in Ogden.
 When the road was widened there about 50 years later, the curb was moved right up to the front of the monument, making it difficult to read.
 It was around that time that West 2nd Street was being rebuilt and housing developments were popping up in the area.
 With the efforts of long-time residents of the area, the memorial was moved to the actual site of Bingham’s Fort in 2004 and now stands at 325 West 2nd Street at the front of part of Erastus Bingham’s Farm.
 When the monument was dedicated in August 2005, other projects were being planned to bring more of the old fort’s history to the area.
 There were hopes of bringing the old Bingham Cabin back from Lagoon to its original spot, but this never came to fruition.
 Today, near the monument, there’s still a historic barn and a granary Erastus, Sr. built in 1875.
 A small, skeletal structure marks the location of the old Bingham Cabin, which is still part of Pioneer Village at Lagoon.